Basketball Defensive Drills for Coaches

 1. Adopt a Low Stance: Ensure your stance is lower than the opponent’s to maintain agility and balance.
 This position allows for quicker reactions to their movements.

 2. Maintain Optimal Distance: Position yourself an arm’s length from the player you’re defending.
-This distance is crucial to react effectively without giving them too much space or crowding them.
+This distance is crucial to reacting effectively without giving them too much space or crowding them.

 3. Prioritize Footwork: Emphasize short, quick steps.
 Proper footwork is the foundation of effective defense, allowing you to stay in front of the offensive player without overcommitting.